 - (a) The Appointments Chair, Appointments Secretary and other members of the Appointments Advisory Committee must show that they are competent to carry out this important role of checking potential new adult volunteers in the Barbados Boy Scouts Association.
-It is therefore mandatory that members meet certain validation criteria that are defined in the Association's adult training scheme and validate both Module 1EX and GDPR (Essential Information) and Module 37 (the training module for Appointments Advisory Committee members).
+It is therefore mandatory that members meet certain validation criteria that are defined in the Association's adult training scheme as detailed in the Information Sheet Adult Training Modules.
 Note that for an Appointments Panel it is good practice that the Panel members are fully validated against their training obligations. - (b) As the line manager, the Appointments Chair is responsible for ensuring that all members of the Appointments Advisory Committee have validated the required modules.
 The Appointments Chair, however, does not necessarily have to be the Training Adviser for the Appointments Advisory Committee members.
 The Appointments Chair should work closely with the National Training Commissioner to co-ordinate the allocation of appropriately skilled Training Advisers to ensure the validation of each role holder.